unibaseio/aip-agent/examples/aip_personal_agents/api.md

 ## Notes

 1. All POST requests must use `application/json` format
-2. Username length cannot exceed 50 characters
+2. Username length cannot exceed 15 characters (Twitter handle limit)
 3. Profile generation is an asynchronous process and may require waiting time
-4. Chat interface supports conversation ID, which will be auto-generated if not provided (format: `membase_id_username`)
+4. Chat interface supports conversation ID, which will be auto-generated if not provided (format: `${membase_id}_${username}`)
-5. User profiles are automatically refreshed every 5 minutes
+5. User profiles are automatically refreshed every 10 minutes
 6. The server uses a thread pool with 4 workers for handling background tasks
+7. Conversation history can be retrieved with optional parameters for conversation ID and number of recent messages

 ## System Configuration

 - Server runs on port 5001 (configurable via `--port` argument)
-- Default server URL: "13.212.116.103:8081" (configurable via `SERVER_URL` environment variable)
+- Default grpc server URL: "13.212.116.103:8081" (configurable via `GRPC_SERVER_URL` environment variable)
 - System prompt can be configured via `SYSTEM_PROMPT` environment variable
 - Bearer token can be configured via `BEARER_TOKEN` environment variable or `--bearer-token` argument
 - Server runs on all interfaces (0.0.0.0) by default